-By being resourceful, you can follow the principals reviewed below without breaking the bank.
+By being resourceful, you can follow the principles below without breaking the bank.
 Everything discussed here can be executed tastefully on a reasonable budget and at a local level.
 It does take some talent to create something special, but this doesn’t have to run in the millions.

 Here’s what you’ll need to focus on:

-- Be brand relevant: Develop a core campaign idea that is relevant to a key driver of interest to your brand.
-Tie into a benefit that you offer to the consumer (not a product attribute).
+- Be brand relevant: Develop a core campaign idea relevant to your brand’s distinct identity.
+Tie into a benefit you offer the consumer (not a product attribute).